Kulta (Ch Theldaroy Best Treasure CCD RN HT)

 © M Gurney

-I am a member of a number of Lapphund Clubs around the world, and am a founding member and current President of the Finnish Lapphund of Victoria.
+I am a member of a number of Lapphund Clubs around the world, and was the founding and ongoing President of the Finnish Lapphund of Victoria for its first 10 years before taking my "long service leave" break in 2019.

 Over my years in the breed I have imported three Finnish Lapphunds, and shared in the import of another.
 I have also imported frozen semen from a number of males for contribution to our future breeding program.